dpareasy/Assignment1/README.md

     * load_ontology.py: It creates the topological map of the environment.
     * robot_actions.py: It contains a class to implement the behavior of the robot.
     * state_machine.py: It defines the states of the state machine.
-    * robot_state.py: It implements the robot state including: current position, and battery level;
+    * robot_state.py: It implements the robot state including: current position, and battery level.

 ## Software components ###